Western Asset Inflation-Linked Opportunities & Income Fund (NYSE:WIW) Declares Monthly Dividend of $0.06

-Western Asset Inflation-Linked Opportunities & Income Fund (NYSE:WIW – Get Rating) declared a monthly dividend on Friday, May 19th, Wall Street Journal reports.
-Investors of record on Thursday, August 24th will be paid a dividend of 0.0605 per share by the investment management company on Thursday, August 31st.
-This represents a $0.73 annualized dividend and a yield of 8.06%.
-The ex-dividend date of this dividend is Wednesday, August 23rd.
+Western Asset Inflation-Linked Opportunities & Income Fund (NYSE:WIW – Get Rating) announced a monthly dividend on Tuesday, May 23rd, Wall Street Journal reports.
+Shareholders of record on Wednesday, November 22nd will be given a dividend of 0.0605 per share by the investment management company on Thursday, November 30th.
+This represents a $0.73 dividend on an annualized basis and a yield of 8.09%.
+The ex-dividend date of this dividend is Tuesday, November 21st.

 Western Asset Inflation-Linked Opportunities & Income Fund Stock Performance

-Western Asset Inflation-Linked Opportunities & Income Fund stock opened at $9.01 on Friday.
-The business has a fifty day moving average of $9.18 and a two-hundred day moving average of $9.31.
+Shares of WIW traded down $0.03 during mid-day trading on Tuesday, hitting $8.97.
+94,994 shares of the company’s stock were exchanged, compared to its average volume of 182,226.
+The firm has a fifty day moving average of $9.18 and a two-hundred day moving average of $9.31.
 Western Asset Inflation-Linked Opportunities & Income Fund has a twelve month low of $8.94 and a twelve month high of $11.44.

 Institutional Inflows and Outflows